 If an insurer does discover fraud — or stretching the truth — there is that chance that your family wouldn’t lose the life insurance money.
 Instead, it’s possible that the benefit would simply be reduced.

-Better then nothing, but probably quite the comedown from what your spouse might have been expecting.
+Better than nothing, but probably quite the comedown from what your spouse might have been expecting.